luisschubert/basicwebapp/README.md

 ## Notes:
 For your web server code you could be using many different programming languages.
-Amongst the most comment are:
+Amongst the most common are:
 - PHP,
 - Python,
 - NodeJS